-- 71. The process detailed above can result in the requirement for residual investment.
-This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity. - 72.
-National Grid will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through the application of revenue drivers. - 73.
-Where the residual investment relates, in part or whole, to less than the whole quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point and a satisfactory revenue driver has not been approved by the Authority and included in the Licence prior to the relevant capacity application then the final step(s) of the substitution analysis shall be reversed.
+- 69. 71.
+The process detailed above can result in the requirement for residual investment.
+This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity. - 70.
+72. National Grid will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through the application of revenue drivers. - 71.
+73. Where the residual investment relates, in part or whole, to less than the whole quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point and a satisfactory-revenue driver has not been approved by the Authority and included in the Licence prior to the relevant capacity application-then the final step(s) of the substitution analysis shall be reversed.
 This reversal of substitution proposals shall extend until the level of residual investment is sufficient to meet the whole quantity of Incremental Obligated Exit Capacity required at one or more NTS Exit Points.
-This means that substitution will not be permitted where the whole quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point cannot be met fully by substitution, i.e. partial substitution / partial investment for a single NTS Exit Point will only be permitted where a revenue driver has been agreed and is stated in the Licence for that NTS Exit Point for the incremental capacity required to be met through partial investment. - 74.
-For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 7983 and 8991 of the ExCR version 9.210.1) to reject that application except where a PARCA has been agreed.
+This means that substitution will not be permitted where the whole quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point cannot be met fully by substitution, i.e. partial substitution / partial investment for a single NTS Exit Point will only be permitted where a revenue driver has been agreed and is stated in the Licence for that NTS Exit Point for the incremental capacity required to be met through partial investment.partial substitution is proposed a Revenue Driver will be calculated in accordance with the Generic Revenue Driver Methodology Statement. - 72.
+74.-For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 7983 and 8991 of the ExCR version 9.210.1) to reject that application except where a PARCA has been agreed.